mobify/workshop--adaptivejs-site-1x/README.md

 ###Update the Homepage

-1. View the desktop version of the [Merlin's Potions homepage](http://www.merlinspotions.com) in a new tab in your browser.
+1. In your browser, in a new tab, view the desktop version of the [Merlin's Potions homepage](http://www.merlinspotions.com).
 2. To inspect the HTML for the page, right click in the browser and select the **"Inspect Element"** menu option.

     Specifically, look at: